Xyntopia/pydoxtools/README.md

 check out this pipeline for *.png images from the repository including OCR, keyword extraction, vectorization and more.

+- Every node in an ellipse can be called as an attribute of the document-analysis pipeline.
+- Every execution-path is lazily executed throughout the entire graph.
+- Every node is cached by default (can be turned off).
+- Every piece of this pipeline can be replaced by a customized version.

 ![Visualization of the pipeline for *.png images.](http://pydoxtools.xyntopia.com/images/document_logic_png.svg)

 Pipelines can be mixed, partially overwritten and extended which gives you a lot of possibilities